matzsoft/adventofcode/2025/README.md

 ## Day 10

 Part 2 is too slow.
 Also look into creating a generic breadth first search for the library.

-## Day 11

-Part 2 might work if it would ever finish.